prmurphy/prmurphy.github.io/docs/_posts/2022-1-28-Arduio-Sequencer.md

 ---

-An Arduino sequencer with a few components to make a digital sequencer.
-Ill be working with the Fayetteville Public Library's "From Maker to Markey" micro-entreprenuership program to create a DIY audio synth kit.
-Checkout the youtibe links below to see it in action (Code coming soon).
+An Arduino UNO with a few components to make a digital sequencer.
+I'll be working with the Fayetteville Public Library's "From Maker to Markey" micro-entreprenuership program to create a DIY audio synth kit.
+Check out the YouTube links below to see it in action (Code is coming soon).